 The use of technology in both teaching and learning is well-embedded in our school.
 Children are confident users of technology and will be able to use technology to accomplish a wide variety of goals, both at home and in school.
 Children will understand the that technology is very important in our society and strive to become independent and competent technology users.
 As children become more confident in their abilities in Computing, they will develop key life skills such as problem-solving and self-evaluation skills.
 Above all, we want our children to be safe and sensible users of technology both at home and in school.
 Children understand that we expect them to be respectful members of modern society when using technology, in line with our Christian Values.

-- Skills Progression – Computing
+- EYFS Progression of Skills in Computing

 - e-Safety Policy 2019